113ll3/Ibmclouddocscli/plugins/projects/projects-cli.md

 ibmcloud project delete --id ID [--destroy DESTROY]
 ```

 ### Command options
 {: #project-delete-cli-options}

 `--id` (string)
-:   The unique identifier of the project.
+:   The unique project ID.
 Required.

     The maximum length is `128` characters.
 The value must match regular expression `/^[\\.\\-0-9a-zA-Z]+$/`.

 `--destroy` (bool)
 :   The flag that indicates if the resources deployed by Schematics should be destroyed.

-    The default value is `false`.

 ### Example
 {: #project-delete-examples}